 The key ingredients to make paneer butter masala restaurant style are

-Paneer: Off-course duh!!
-You can use fresh or frozen paneer.
-For frozen paneer, soak it in hot water until its thawed and soft before adding them to gravy.
+Paneer: You can use fresh or frozen paneer.
+For frozen paneer, soak it in hot water until it's thawed and soft before adding it to the gravy.

 Cream: This is my paneer butter masala with cream recipe since I use heavy whipping cream instead of cashew paste.
-Like I said this is my quick and easy recipe so using cream saves the soaking and grinding time which is required with cashews.
-Plus it gives it that luscious smooth velvety texture which is the signature of this dish.
+As I mentioned, this is a quick and easy recipe, so using cream saves the time required for soaking and grinding, which is necessary with cashews.
+Plus, it gives it that luscious, smooth, velvety texture, which is the signature of this dish.

 Garam Masala: The other key ingredient for this recipe is my Punjabi Garam Masala.
-It goes well with so many Punjabi (north Indian) recipes.
-Addition of this spice mix makes this dish taste restaurant like or should I say even better.
-Way better!!!
+It pairs well with many Punjabi (North Indian) recipes.
+The addition of this spice mix makes this dish taste restaurant-like, or should I say even better.
+Way better!
 Highly recommend making a batch of this garam masala today if you haven't already.
-Believe me, you wont go back to buying the store bought one again.
+Believe me, you won't go back to repurchasing the store-bought one.

-How to Make Best Paneer Butter Masala Recipe
+How to Make the Best Paneer Butter Masala Recipe

-Soak the frozen paneer block in hot/warm water until completed thawed and soft.
+Soak the frozen paneer block in hot/warm water until completely thawed and soft.
 This will make the paneer soft.
 You can skip this step for fresh paneer.
-Keep paneer soaked until ready to add in the gravy.
+Keep paneer soaked until ready to add to the gravy.

-In a cooking pan or dutch oven, heat butter and once it starts melting add the bay leaf and green cardamoms.
-Saute for a few seconds till fragrant and then add the onions and saute.
-When the onions turn translucent and start to brown, add ginger and garlic paste.
-Saute till raw garlic smell disappears.
+In a cooking pan or Dutch oven, heat butter, and once it starts melting, add the bay leaf and green cardamom.
+Sauté for a few seconds till fragrant, and then add the onions and saute.
+When the onions turn translucent and start to brown, add ginger, garlic, and green chili (optional).
+Sauté till the raw garlic smell disappears.

 Now add the tomato puree/sauce and mix.
-Cook for 2 mins stirring intermittently.
-Then add chilli powder, turmeric powder, salt and pepper powder.
-Cook till this mixture thickens, then add the Punjabi Garam Masala and cook stirring intermittently till mixture has thickened, reduced and starts oozing oil from the side.
+Cook for 2 mins, stirring intermittently.
+Then add chilli powder, turmeric powder, coriander powder, salt, and black pepper powder.
+Cook until this mixture thickens, then add the Garam Masala and cook, stirring intermittently, until the mixture has thickened, reduced, and starts to ooze oil from the sides.

-Lower the heat and add the cream and mix.
-Depending on the consistency you like slowly add milk (for richer gravy) or water (half cup at a time).
+Lower the heat, add the cream, and mix.
+Depending on the consistency you like, slowly add milk (for richer gravy) or water (half cup at a time).
 Mix again.
-Crush the dry fenugreek leaves between your palms and add it to gravy.
+Crush the dry fenugreek leaves between your palms and add them to the gravy.

 Cut the paneer block into triangles or cubes and add it to the gravy.
-Gently mix and allow it to simmer to 5-7 mins.
-That's it, our luscious Paneer Butter Masala is ready.
+Gently mix and allow it to simmer for 5-7 minutes.
+Luscious Restaurant Style Paneer Butter Masala is ready.

 Serving Suggestions